 - A. Counting.
 The ballots cast in person shall be counted and tallied by the counting device as the votes are cast on the day of the election.
 Absentee ballots shall be counted on election day in accordance with Section 92 of this Title. - B. Precinct Certificate of Votes; Consolidated Return.
 The Election Commission shall establish the number of printouts of results needed for certification purposes, the procedure for counting of the votes, posting of the results for the precincts, consolidated return of election results and posting of such results.
-These procedures shall be developed and posted by the Commission no less than 30 days prior to election day.
-After the last voter has voted, the inspector shall obtain the prescribed printouts of results from the vote data pack in the counting device.
-The inspector, judge and elerk shall each sign all printouts which shall be certificates that the results are true and correct.
-The signed precinct printed certificate of vote and electronic results of the vote data pack shall be the official results of the precinct.
-The inspector shall cause one copy of each certificate to be posted on the door or entrance of the precinct and shall cause the original of each certificate to be transmitted forthwith to the Election Commission.
-Immediately after the election, the Election Commission shall prepare a consolidated return of the election results and post them at the election headquarters. - C. Preservation of Ballots and Other Election Materials.
-After certificates of vote have been printed created, the ballot box shall be unlocked and all ballots and a copy of the signed precinct certificate of vote and a copy of the electronic results shall be placed in a transfer case.
-Said transfer case shall be sealed, and the inspector shall return it, along with all other election materials and the originals of the certificate of vote, forthwith to the Election Commission.
-The Election Commission shall not disturb anything in the transfer case, and the case shall remain sealed at a secure location designated by and under the control of the Election Commission until opened by order of the Election Commission for recount purposes, or by order of the Supreme Court if necessary in an election appeal proceeding filed pursuant to Section 101 of this Title.
+These procedures shall be developed and posted by the Commission no less than 90 days prior to election day. - C. Preservation of Ballots and Other Election Materials.
+After eertificates the required number of Tally Reports of the vote have been created, the ballot box shall be unlocked and all ballots, including the "spoiled and Mutilated ballot envelope:, and a copy of the signed precinct certificate of vote and a copy of the electronic results shall be placed in the ballot a transfer case.
+Said Ballot transfer case shall be sealed, and the inspector shall return it, along with all other election materials and the originals of the certificate of vote, forthwith to the Election Commission.
+The Election Commission shall not disturb anything in the Ballot transfer case, and the case shall remain sealed at a secure location designated by and under the control of the Election Commission until opened by order of the Election appeal proceeding filed pursuant to Section 101 of this Title.
 All ballots and other election materials shall be retained for a minimum period of two years from the date of the election at which they were cast, under the supervision the Election Services Office; provided that after said two year period, the ballots may be destroyed by order of the Election Commission.